Criminal probe focuses on school where boy, 6, shot teacher | KRDO

 The prosecutor’s decision to investigate school employees for any criminal activity is the latest fallout from the shooting, which sent shockwaves through Newport News, a shipbuilding city of about 185,000 people near the Chesapeake Bay.

-Police Chief Steve Drew has repeatedly characterized the shooting as “intentional.”
-He said there was no warning and no struggle before the child pointed the gun at Zwerner and fired one round, striking her in the hand and chest.

-Zwerner, 25, hustled her students out of the classroom before being rushed to the hospital, where she stayed for nearly two weeks.

-Days after the shooting, school officials revealed that administrators at Richneck suspected the child may have had a weapon before the shooting occurred, but they didn’t find it despite searching his backpack.
+Days after the shooting, school officials revealed that Richneck administrators suspected the child may have had a weapon, but they didn’t find it despite searching his backpack.

-At a subsequent school board meeting, parents and teachers lambasted administrators for what they called a misguided emphasis on attendance over the safety of children and staff.
-They said students who assault classmates and staff often face few consequences, while Zwerner’s shooting could have been prevented if not for a toxic environment in which teachers’ concerns are ignored.
+Parents and teachers lambasted administrators, saying students who assault classmates and staff rarely face consequences, and that Zwerner’s shooting could have been prevented if not for a toxic environment in which teachers’ concerns are ignored.

+It is not the first school shooting to spark a criminal investigation into school officials, although they are quite rare, experts said.
+Civil suits are far more common, but have varying degrees of success.

+For instance, authorities in Florida accused a former school resource officer of hiding during the Parkland school massacre in 2018.
+Scot Peterson was charged with negligence for not entering the building during the rampage that left 17 people dead.
+Peterson has said he did the best he could; his trial is scheduled to start next month.

+Vergon, who has been studying school shootings and liability for about seven years, said he thinks the increase in the number of school shootings combined with hundreds of new school safety laws passed after Parkland could lead to more civil actions to hold school officials accountable.

+“Those laws begin to make more explicit the duties of schools and school districts in terms of preparing for and hopefully preventing or minimizing school shootings,” Vergon said.

-The school board fired the district’s superintendent, while Richneck’s assistant principal resigned from the school division.
+In the wake of the Newport News shooting, the school board fired the district’s superintendent, and Richneck’s assistant principal resigned.
 The elementary school’s principal is still employed by the district but no longer holds that position.

-Richneck also installed metal detectors before it reopened on Jan.
-30, three weeks after the shooting.

-Meanwhile, James Ellenson, the attorney for the 6-year-old’s mother, said in a statement that she “has cooperated from the first day of the incident.”

-The family has said the boy has an “acute disability” and was under a care plan “that included his mother or father attending school with him and accompanying him to class every day.”
+The family has said the boy has an “acute disability” and was under a care plan that included his mother or father accompanying him to class every day.
 The week of the shooting was the first when a parent was not in class with him, the family said.

-The family said in the days after the shooting that the child was placed under hospital care and receiving “the treatment he needs.”

-Michelle Price, a spokeswoman for the Newport News Public Schools, did not immediately respond with a comment on the criminal investigation.
+Michelle Price, a spokeswoman for Newport News Public Schools, declined to comment.

-Note: This story has been corrected to show Chuck Vergon is a professor at University of Michigan-Flint, not Michigan State University-Flint.
+Associated Press reporter Curt Anderson in Tampa, Florida, contributed to this story.